Back to California

 School Buildings: Priorities for Extreme Heat

-This law allows the State Allocation Board to prioritize school construction projects that address extreme heat and climate change, but only for new project applications submitted after January 1, 2027.
+This law allows the State Allocation Board to prioritize school building projects that address extreme heat and climate change, but only for applications submitted after January 1, 2027.

 What This Bill Does

-• Allows the State Allocation Board to set priorities for school construction projects if they respond efficiently to extreme heat and climate change.
+• Allows the State Allocation Board to set priorities for school building projects that address an efficient response to extreme heat and climate change.

-• Requires these priorities to apply only to project applications received on or after January 1, 2027.
+• Requires these new priorities to apply only to project applications submitted on or after January 1, 2027.

 Who It Names or Affects